 Understanding our Safeguarding Policy for the HundrED Youth Ambassadors

-We’re introducing a brand new HundrED Youth Ambassador program, inviting young people to raise their voices for education change.
+Our HundrED Youth Ambassador Program invites young people to raise their voices for education change.
 And if you want to join us in creating this global movement for change, quite simply – you rock!

 The Youth Ambassador program is all about valuing, respecting, and listening to the next generation of education changemakers.
 Our main priority is your safety and wellbeing.
 That’s why we’ve put together this online safety policy for all young people involved with HundrED.